uhop/stream-chain/README.md

       return x;
     }
     ```
-  * *(since 2.1.0)* If a value is an array, it is assumed to be an array of regular functions.
+  * If a value is an array, its items are assumed to be functions, streams or other such arrays.
+The array is flattened, all individual items are included in a chain sequentially.
-    Their values are passed in a chain.
-All values (including `null`, `undefined`, and arrays) are allowed
-    and passed without modifications.
-The last value is a subject to processing defined above for regular functions.
-    * Empty arrays are ignored.
-    * If any function returns a value produced by `Chain.final(value)` (see below), it terminates the chain using
-      `value` as the final value of the chain.
-    * This feature bypasses streams.
-It is implemented for performance reasons.
+    * It is a provision to create lightweight bundles from pipeline items.
   * If a value is a valid stream, it is included as is in the pipeline.
     * [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform).
     * [Duplex](https://nodejs.org/api/stream.html#stream_class_stream_duplex).